sergio-costas/lxcraft/README.md

 * debs: contains a list of .deb files to be installed inside the container before building the snap.
 It is optional.

-* files: contains a list of files and/or folders to copy into the working folder inside the container.
-It is optional; if it isn't specified, all the files and folders will be copied inside.

 * force_debug: if it is *True*, it will pass always the *-v* parameter to *snapcraft*.